Thoq-jar/Zephyr/README.md

 **COMPILING ZEPHYR FROM SOURCE:**

 **UNIX-BASED SYSTEMS: (MacOS, Linux and BSD)**
-If you are confused go to the bottem of this section and use the ```super command```. it will automate the process!
+If you are confused go to the bottem of this section and use the ```super command```, it will automate the process!

 To download run ```git clone https://github.com/Thoq-jar/Zephyr.git && cd Zephyr``` Then you need to make the scripts executable with ```chmod +x clean && chmod +x compose-run``` To just compile: Run ```./compose``` to compile